actions/importer-labs/gitlab/4-custom-transformers.md

 code transformers.rb
 ```

-Next, we will define a `transform` method for the `sleep` identifier by adding the following code to `transformers.rb`:
+Next, we will define a `transform` method for the `artifacts.terraform` identifier by adding the following code to `transformers.rb`:

 ```ruby
 transform "artifacts.terraform" do |item|